vjards/vjards/README.md

 - 👋 Hi, I’m @vjards and I'm from Houston, Texas.
-- 👀 I’m interested in becoming a technological unicorn that specializes in BOTH web dev and design.
+- 🦄 My career aspiration is to become a technological unicorn that specializes in BOTH web dev and design.
 - 🌱 My favorite programing language is JavaScript.
-- 📫 How to reach me: linkedin.com/in/vjards
+- 📫 Connect with me: linkedin.com/in/vjards